ajalt/clikt/docs/options.md

 ## Default Values

 By default, option delegates return `null` if the option wasn't provided on the command line.
-You can instead return a default value with {% include api.html pkg="parameters.options" fun="default" %}.
+You can instead return a default value with [`[default, ]`](api/clikt/com.github.ajalt.clikt.parameters.options/default.html).

 ```kotlin
 class Pow : CliktCommand() {